-The length of the educational program in radiation oncology must be 48 months, preceded by 12 months of post-graduate clinical education. ^(Core)
+The educational program in urology must be 60 months in length.
+(Core)

 4.2.
+Educational Components

-Educational Components The curriculum must contain the following educational components:
+The curriculum must contain the following educational components:

 - 4.2.a. a set of program aims consistent with the Sponsoring Institution's mission, the needs of the community it serves, and the desired distinctive capabilities of its graduates, which must be made available to program applicants, residents, and faculty members; ^(Core) - 4.2.b. competency-based goals and objectives for each educational experience designed to promote progress on a trajectory to autonomous practice.
 These must be distributed, reviewed, and available to residents and faculty members; ^(Core)